WillNilges/ShelfLife/README.md

 FLAGS:
     -a, --all          Queries all available namespaces and adds/updates any that are missing/outdated to the database.
-    -c, --cull         Checks greylist for projects that need attention.
+    -c, --cull         Checks graylist for projects that need attention.
 Takes appropriate course of action.
+    -d, --dryrun       Checks graylist for projects that need attention.
+Takes no action.
     -h, --help         Prints help information
     -l, --list         Print namespaces currently tracked in the database.
     -V, --version      Prints version information